 Pull Ups, Push Ups, Bodyweight Squats

-A friend of mine breaks it into 10 pull ups, 20 push ups, and 30 squats.
-The goal is to hit your numbers under 20 minutes.
+A friend of mine breaks it into 10 pull-ups, 20 push-ups, and 30 squats.
+The goal is to hit your numbers in under 20 minutes.

 Pyramid Pull Ups

-In this workout, you’ll start with one pull up.
-Every set, you’ll add another repetition.
+In this workout, you’ll start with one pull-up.
+For every set, you’ll add another repetition.
 Keep going until you can’t do anymore, then work your way back down.
-This is the most popular way Marines learn how to do more pull ups.
+This is the most popular way Marines learn how to do more pull-ups.

 If you can do 10, your pyramid set will look like this: